Shaak321/family_todo/doc/functional_requirements.md

     * For registration you can use username and password of your heart's content,
     but the username must be unique.
   * Managing your account
-  * Add yourself to a family
-    * To add yourself to a family you need the family's unique identifier, which is handed to you by the family administrator.
-    * Delete yourself
+  * Add somebody to a family, you have to know his/her username, and by that, you can add him/her to your family.
     * Edit your personal information:
       * Name
       * Phone number